-Let $\nu$ be a morphism of bundles from $\mathcal{L}(\mathcal{F})$ to $E$ then define a natural transformation from $\mathcal{F}$ to $\mathcal{R}(E)$ by $\nu_{x}=\nu|_{\pi^{-1}(x)}$.
+\begin{proof} Let $\nu $ be a morphism of bundles from $\mathcal{L}(\mathcal{F})$ to $E$ then define a natural transformation from $\mathcal{F}$ to $\mathcal{R}(E)$ by $\nu _{x}=\nu |_{\pi ^{-1}(x)}$.
 Naturality is immediate since the category $X$ has no morphisms but identities.
-Now to check it is really a natural transformation of left ultrafunctors: Let $\mu$ be an ultrafilter on a set $S$ and $M$ a map of sets from $S$ to $X$ (alternatively a family of points of $X$ indexed by $X$, $(M_s)_{s \in S}$) such that $M\mu$ converges to $x$ we need to check that the following diagram commutes :
+Now to check that it is really a natural transformation of left ultrafunctors: Let $\mu $ be an ultrafilter on a set $S$, and $M$ a map of sets from $S$ to $X$ (alternatively a family of points of $X$ indexed by $S$, $(M_{s})_{s \in S}$) such that $M\mu $ converges to $x$.
+We need to check that the following diagram commutes:

-First we observe that it is enough check this diagram in the case where $S=X$, $M=\la{id}$.
-Indeed consider the diagram:
+First, we observe that it is enough to check this diagram in the case where $S=X$, $M=\mathrm{id}$.
+Indeed, consider the diagram:

-Our goal is to show that the back square diagram commutes assuming the front square diagram does (here $x$ is the limit if the ultrafilter $M\mu)$, notice that the two triangles commute by the property \ref{note regarding left ultrafunctors}.
-The side square commutes by naturality of the ultraproduct diagonal map (it is easy to check that the naturality condition for these maps follows from their definition (composition of the (natural) categorical Fubini transform and the natural isomorphisms $\epsilon$).
+Our goal is to show that the back square diagram commutes assuming the front square diagram does (here $x$ is the limit of the ultrafilter $M\mu )$, notice that the two triangles commute by \hyperref[note_regarding_left_ultrafunctors_VTEX1]{Note in subsection 4.1}).
+The side square commutes by naturality of the ultraproduct diagonal map (it is easy to check that the naturality condition for these maps follows from their definition (composition of the (natural) categorical Fubini transform and the natural isomorphisms $\epsilon $)).

-So we will be restricting our attention to ultrafilters on $X$, and we will be checking the commutativity of the following diagram (again here $x$ is the limit of the ultrafilter $\mu$):
+So we will be restricting our attention to ultrafilters on $X$, and we will be checking the commutativity of the following diagram (again here $x$ is the limit of the ultrafilter $\mu $):